Southam Road Cemetery

 These include a number of smaller copies of the well known ‘Banbury Cross’, the best of these being the vaulted York Stone 'Ball Memorial'.
 This is close to the site of the old mortuary chapel and its maintenance is conditionally tied in perpetuity to the People’s Park in Banbury.
 The park, near to the main ‘Banbury Cross’ in the centre of town, was given to the people of Banbury on condition that the Ball Memorial is maintained in good condition in perpetuity.

-The cemetery no longer has space for new burials, however if space permits, families with existing graves can still proceed with burials or the interment of ashes.
+The cemetery no longer has space for new lawn burials, however if space permits, families with existing graves can still proceed with burials or the interment of ashes.